-JPS Solutions has helped school districts, schools and nonprofit organizations raise millions of dollars in competitive and entitlement grants and other grant funds.
+JPS Solutions helps school districts, charter schools and nonprofit organizations secure competitive and entitlement grants and other grant funds.
 JPS Solutions works with organizations to design programs, identify funding opportunities and apply successfully for funding.

 Our successes include: